stphnsmpsn/clogger/README.md

 ## Installation

-Simple run `./build.sh` to build and install this library on your linux system.
+A convenience script is provided to build and create the library using GCC and move files to their proper locations.
+Simply run `./build.sh` to build and install this library on your linux system.

 ## Usage